fluentmigrator/fluentmigrator/README.md

 ## Breaking changes

+- Moving database specific code from `FluentMigrator.Runner` to `FluentMigrator.Runner.<Database>`
-- `FluentMigrator` package only contains the core functionality
+- `FluentMigrator` is now `FluentMigrator.Core`
-  - All tools are now only in `FluentMigrator.Tools`
+- Extension methods for - e.g. SqlServer - are now in `FluentMigrator.Extensions.SqlServer`
 - Removal of deprecated functions
-- Moving database specific code from `FluentMigrator.Runner` to `FluentMigrator.Runner.<Database>`
 - Removal of .NET Framework 3.5 support
 - Removal of NAnt build task
 - MSBuild task is available as separate package (with custom .targets file)